Rockhounding 101

 Code of Ethics

-3. I will, to the best of my ability, ascertain the boundary lines of property on which I plan to collect.
+4) I will, to the best of my ability, ascertain the boundary lines of property on which I plan to collect

-8. I will discard no burning material -matches, cigarettes, etc.
+6) I will discard no burning material, including cigarettes, while walking or collecting

-12. I will co-operate with field trip leaders, and those designated in authority in all collecting areas.
+11) I will co-operate with CCFMS and CCFMS-affiliated club field trip leaders and those designated in authority in all collecting areas

-13. I will report to my Club or Federation Officers, or other proper authorities, any deposit of material on public lands which should be protected for the enjoyment of future generations for public educational and scientific purposes.
+12) I will report to the relevant provincial geologist any geological feature on public lands that should be identified for the enjoyment of future generations for public educational & scientific purposes

 Source: http://www.ccfms.ca/Events/field_trips.html#Code